TeloiDev/typescript-discord.js-template/README.md

 ### Client

-Same aplies to Client class.
-This is it's default state and here's how you can change it to your needs.
+Same aplies to Client interface.
+This is it's [default state](https://github.com/TeloiDev/typescript-discord.js-template/blob/default/src/types/Client.ts) and here's how you can change it to your needs.

 ```ts
 import { Collection } from "discord.js";